alexjrlewis/fnpb/README.md

 # Full Node Python Bridge (fnpb)

-This software provides a Python wrapper/bridge to your full node.
+This software provides a Python wrapper/bridge by executing RPCs to your full node.

+## Installation

+..

 ## fnpb.node